Kevin Yoder: Abortion

-LGBT Issues
+LGBT issues

 In 2017, Yoder split with President Trump, opposing his announced ban on transgender individuals serving openly in the military.

 Yoder has a zero rating from the Human Rights Campaign for his LGBT rights voting record.
 Yoder opposed same-sex marriage and believed it was federal overreach legalizing it nationally.

 Controversies

 In February 2009, Yoder was pulled over for speeding on the K-10 expressway.
 After passing a field sobriety test, Yoder declined the officer's request to take a roadside Breathalyzer test.
 The officer cited Yoder for speeding and for refusing to take the breathalyzer test, and then let Yoder drive himself home.
 In a plea agreement, the speeding charge was dropped.
 Yoder pleaded guilty to refusing law enforcement's request for a breath test and paid a $165 fine.

 In 2012, Politico reported that about a year earlier, on August 4, 2011, Yoder partook in a late-night dip in the Sea of Galilee while on a fact-finding trip to Israel with other members of Congress.
 According to the report, about 20 of the 30 members of the trip joined in, with Yoder swimming nude.
 Yoder apologized to his constituents and said in a statement that "it was dark out with visibility limited to only a few feet," and said he was in the water for about 10 seconds before climbing out.
 Yoder continued, "Part of the reason I made that decision at that moment was there was really nobody in the vicinity who could see me," he said.
 "I dove in, hopped right back out, put my clothes on and, regardless, that was still not the behavior people expected out of their congressman."
-The FBI investigated the matter, however neither Yoder nor any member of his staff were interviewed.
+The FBI investigated the matter but did not interview either Yoder or any member of his staff.
 Then-House Majority Leader Eric Cantor, who was present, reprimanded Yoder for the incident.